allenfrostline/Parallel-Job-AI/chat.md

 Nice plots for the ss policy.

 I wonder why it takes so much time before the learning algo to converge to some like the sS policy.
 If I find time tomorrow, I'll do some simulations to see how sensitive the cost is to the specific values of s and S. I actually guess that the cost is not very sensitive to both s and S, hence it is hard to find (by Q learning) the best s and S.

+---

+July 13, Yang

+I've been reading stuff about Q learning and Evolutionary Algo, and writing some small scripts for comparison.
+I hope eventually I can give something in between and can be easily applied to scheduling problems like ours.

+As for `numpy`, I agree with you.
+I tried it but scarcely did it help.
+Same with `lru_cache` decorators.
+Therefore, I think the only way out here is either of these two:

+1. Move from tabular Q to Deep Q, which is a similar but actually quite different model.
+2. Embed `C` or `C++` functions into where is now iterations in `Python`.

+Currently I'm following the second path, just to avoid changing the model.

+P.S.
+I recommend you to check out Google's opeartions research tools.
+They're written in `C` or `C++` I think, and wrapped for easy using in `Python`.
+There're no machine learning in the package but the framework is interesting.